Cyclocross is a genre of cycling where you can get away with using highly specialised gear alongside random extra parts from your garage.

-Cyclocross is a sect of cycling where you can get away with both highly specialized gear and cobbled together extra bits from your garage.
-No matter which camp you're in it's safe to bet you're a big fan of riding through a muddy obstacle course in a park somewhere or watching your friends do so with a cowbell in one hand and some frites or a beer in the other.
+And if you're in to cyclocross it's safe to bet you're a big fan of riding through a muddy obstacle course in a park somewhere or watching your friends do so with a cowbell in one hand and some frites or a beer in the other.

-It's also a safe bet your significant other is probably struggling to come up with the perfect gift for their mud-loving CXer.
-Never fear, BikeRadar is here to drop some serious hints on what to get someone who loves knobby tires and drop bars.
+It's also a safe bet that your significant other is probably struggling to come up with the perfect gift for their mud-loving CX'er.
+Never fear, BikeRadar is here to drop some serious hints about what to get someone who loves knobby tires, drop bars and riding around in circles.

 Speedvagen Pit Boots

-Most of the time ‘cross is a muddy affair for riders and spectators alike, and a solid pair of gumboots is a must.
+Most of the time ‘cross is a muddy affair for riders and spectators alike, so a solid pair of gumboots is a must.

 Whether it be getting to the best spot for heckling, staying upright on your trip to the beer tent, working the pit, or even making your way in from the parking lot, your giftee will be much happier with dry, mud-free feet.